 According to Wade, the California State Fair “Best of California” Cheese Judging has been running for 170 years!
 California cheesemakers can enter their best cheeses to be judged, with winner recognition offering not only bragging rights, but direct judge feedback and great marketing exposure, too!

 We all love cheese, so we might wonder exactly what a cheese judge does?
 How many cheeses do they taste each day?
-Wade provided the scoop: “The judging took place March 19th.
+Wade provided the scoop: “The judging took place in March.
 It was an entire day of rapid-fire cheese tasting for about eight hours straight!
 It was a whirlwind adventure fueled by butterfat and passion.”

 “For this judging, there were four panels of three judges each.
 Each panel would discuss each cheese as we tasted and come up with a score together as a team”, Wade explained.
 “The experts ranged from people involved in media, wholesale, retail, restaurants and education.
 The hundreds of competing cheeses were divided into a range of categories separated by age, texture, style, and milk type.
 There was no limit to how many cheeses could win double gold, that all came down to the quality of each entry.
 At the end of the judging all double gold and gold cheeses in each category were tasted against each other to decide which would win best in class for the category.
 After we decided on the best in class cheeses, we placed them all next to each other to decide which cheese would take home best in show.”